Housekeeping: Tidying

 Before a room can be cleaned, it first needs to be tidied.
 This is an organization process that can include activities such as picking up and collecting items that are not in their proper storage, checking them and returning them to their allocated storage place.
 This process reduces the risk of damage to the items and removed the hazard they may cause for tripping and obstructing other activities.
 It also involves organizing items on benches and tables and putting them in their allocated place.
 Without tidying first, these items can hinder or prevent proper cleaning.
 Putting out-of-place items away creates a clear space which facilitates removing dirt buildup and accessing areas that are hard to reach and clean on a regular basis.
 It does not include moving large items of furniture around to access the surfaces under or behind them, but may include putting them back where they belong after cleaning.

 Cleaning

 Housekeeping includes housecleaning, that is, disposing of rubbish, cleaning dirty surfaces, dusting, and vacuuming.
 It may also involve some outdoor chores, such as removing leaves from rain gutters, washing windows, and sweeping doormats.
 The term housecleaning is often used also figuratively in politics and business, for the removal of unwanted personnel, methods, or policies in an effort at reform or improvement.

 Housecleaning is done to make the home look and smell better and to make it safer and easier to live in.
 Without housecleaning, lime scale can build upon taps, mold grows in wet areas, smudges appear on glass surfaces, dust builds up on surfaces, bacterial action makes the garbage disposal and toilet smell and cobwebs accumulate.
 Tools used in housecleaning include vacuums, brooms, mops and sponges, together with cleaning products such as detergents, disinfectants and bleach.

+Waste can be minimized while cleaning through the use of reusable cleaning cloths and refillable cleaning product containers.
+By properly storing and caring for cleaning supplies, their lifespan can be extended, thereby reducing the need for frequent replacements.

+The Future of Clean: Smart home technology is revolutionizing domestic housekeeping.
+Robotic vacuums take care of floor cleaning, while self-cleaning ovens eliminate the drudgery of scrubbing.
+As technology advances, we can expect even more innovative solutions for maintaining a clean and comfortable home.